Sleep Journal

 Snoring can affect not only the quality of your sleep but also the sleep of those around you.
 It occurs when airflow is obstructed, causing the tissues in...

 Snoring can affect not only the quality of your sleep but also the sleep of those around you.
 It occurs when airflow is obstructed, causing the tissues in the throat to vibrate.
-While snoring may seem like a minor issue, it can have
+While snoring may seem like a minor issue, it can have serious consequences for your health if left untreated.
+The good news is there are many ways to manage and reduce snoring.
+Here are 16 tips to help you sleep softly and wake up feeling more refreshed.

 1. Change Your Sleep Position

-can keep your airway open, reducing snoring.
+Sleeping on your back can cause your tongue to fall backward, partially blocking your airway and leading to snoring.
+Switching to side sleeping can keep your airway open, reducing snoring.
 Try placing a pillow behind your back to prevent rolling onto your back while asleep.

 2. Use Nasal Strips

-for Snoring
+3. Mouthguards for Snoring

-, also known as a mandibular advancement device, can help by holding your jaw forward, preventing the airway from narrowing.
+A mouthguard, also known as a mandibular advancement device, can help by holding your jaw forward, preventing the airway from narrowing.
 This is particularly useful for people with mild sleep apnea or habitual snorers.

 4. Sleep on an Adjustable Bed